 Dealing with Overstuffed Files

-If you end up with a file that is really full or feels disorganized, then you can do one of two things:
+If you end up with a file that is really full or feels disorganized, you can do one of two things:

 You can break that file down into more specific categories and create additional hanging files.